Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Physics performance and FPGA cost

 \subsection{Comparisons with previous results}

-The hls4ml group implemented a method for evaluating the BDT on FPGA \cite{Summers:2020xiy}, with the BDT project now called Conifer~\cite{conifer-github}.
+The hls4ml group implemented a method for evaluating the BDT on FPGA \cite{Summers:2020xiy}, with the BDT project now called Conifer.
 This method retains the tree structure and recurses down the binary splits.
 An advantage to this method is that it does not face the issue of maintaining a reasonable number of bins, thus it can handle arbitrarily high precision and numbers of variables.
+Another advantage is the symmetric tree configuration that allows the user to reuse the firmware structure.

-A comparison of our result with that of hls4ml-Conifer \cite{Summers:2020xiy} is difficult to achieve due to structural differences in the architecture of the implementation.
-Therefore, we report the configuration chosen by each project and the corresponding results.
+A comparison of our result with that of hls4ml/Conifer is difficult to achieve due to structural differences in the architecture of the implementation.
+Moreover, hls4ml/Conifer considers a five-class problem whereas \fwX\ is designed for binary classification problems.
+Therefore, we ran the out-of-the-box version of the hls4ml/Conifer \cite{conifer-github} on our benchmark configuration.

-The hls4ml-Conifer project uses $100$ estimators for a five-class jet identification problem \cite{Summers:2020xiy}, i.e., $500$ trees, with a maximum depth of $4$ using $16$ variables at $18$-bit fixed precision.
-The latency is $12$ clock ticks at a $200\,\textrm{MHz}$ clock ($60\,\textrm{ns}$) and the interval is $1$ clock tick.
-For resources, LUT usage is $96148$; FF usage is $42802$; BRAM, URAM, and DSP usage is minimal or none.

-For \fwX, we choose our benchmark point for electron vs.\ photon for the comparison.
-For $100$ trees with a maximum depth of $4$ using $4$ input variables at $8$-bit precision, the following results are observed.
-For timing, the latency value is $3$ clock ticks at a $320\,\textrm{MHz}$ clock (about $10\,\textrm{ns}$) and the interval value is $1$ clock tick.
-For resources, LUT usage is $1903$; FF usage is $138$; BRAM, URAM, and DSP usage is minimal or none.

-We also ran the out-of-the-box version of the hls4ml-Conifer \cite{conifer-github} on our benchmark configuration.
 The results of this study are given in appendix \ref{appendix:compare}.